auth0/docs/articles/applications/machine-to-machine.md

 description: Explains the basics of creating and using Auth0 Machine to Machine Applications.
 toc: true
 ---
-# Machine to Machine Applications
+# Machine-to-Machine Applications

-You can use machine-to-machine applications when you want to invoke an API using a non-interactive application, such as a service, command line tool, or IoT device using the [OAuth 2.0 Client Credentials Grant](/api-auth/grant/client-credentials).
+You can use machine-to-machine applications when you want to invoke an API using a non-interactive application, such as a service, command line tool, or IoT device using the [Machine-to-Machine (M2M) Flow](/flows/concepts/m2m-flow).

 ## Create a new Machine to Machine Application

-To create a new Machine to Machine Application:
+To create a new Machine-to-Machine Application:

 1. Log in to the Dashboard and navigate to [Applications](${manage_url}/#/applications).